akamming/Domoticz_Thermostate_Plugin/README.md

     - "Temperature compensation": setting the parameters will make sure that if reference room temperature is below the "setpoint", the boiler temperature is raised with the difference in temperature, multiplied by the "Temperature compensation" setting.
 E.g. when you want it bo be 20 Celcius, but actual temp is 18 celcius en temperature compensation is set to 5 degrees Celcius, the boiler temperature will be raised with 10 degreees celcius
     - "Day Setpoint", "Night Setpoint", "Frost Protection Setpoint".
 The setpoint values to aim for in the different pograms
     - "Minimum Boiler Temperature" and "Maximum Boiler Temperature": No matter what the outcome of the calculations above.
 The boiler temperature will never exceed these values.
+    - A "Holiday" switch: if this is set to "On", it will overrule any program and only make heating active when the reference room temperature drops below the frost protection setpoint
+    - A "Daytime extension" switch: When this switch is on, it will override any program to and for the day program during the extension time which you can set in the plugin configuration afer which this button will be automaticall switched back to "Off".
+You can also use this switch during the "holiday" time to temperarily overrule the holiday program.

-3. And then there some devices to let you control the boiler
+3. And then there some devices to let you control the boiler directly
     - "Boiler Setpoint".
 When the program is Off, you can use this setpoint to manually set the boiler termpature
     - "DHW Setpoint".
 If you have a SWH system, you can use this setpoint to manually set the water temperature
     - "EnableCentralHeating".
 When the program is Off, you can use this switch to manually switch on or off the central heating